-- (1) On July 6, 2011, the Company took a loan in the amount of EUR 1 million in connection with the purchase of real estate in Tirat Yehuda in the Modi'in District Industrial area which was sold in 2014.
-On May 1, 2008, the Company signed a deed of pledge and assignment of contractual rights by way of charge to Bank Leumi, as security for the loans from Bank Leumi (which were provided to the Company in 2005 and in 2011).
-Further thereto, on May 1, 2008 two first pledges were created on the contractual lease rights under the lease agreements signed between the Israel Lands Administration and the Company, which were registered on June 16, 2008.
-On January 2015 pledges on the rights of the Company in the Unitronics Building were recorded in the Land Registration Bureau to secure the aforesaid loan.
-Under the terms of the loans, the loans are repayable over 14 years, with the addition of interest at LIBOR + 3.41%. - (2) On March 9, 2020, the Company took a loan from a banking corporation in the amount of EUR 1.9 million, for a period of 24 months, repayable in 24 monthly installments, bearing a fixed interest rate of 2.58% per annum, secured by current liens and liabilities on the loans of the Company. - (3) On March 3, 2019, the Company took two loans from a banking corporation to finance the repayment of Debentures (Series 5) in a total amount of NIS 30 million, as follows: a loan in the amount of NIS 10 million for a period of five years with an early repayment option, with an interest rate of prime plus less than one percent per year, with quarterly principal and interest payments (hereinafter - the "First Loan").
+rights of the Company in Unitronics House which was granted to Bank Leumi as specified above was removed.

+- (2) On March 9, 2020, the Company took a loan from a banking corporation in the amount of EUR 1.9 million, for a period of 24 months, repayable in 24 monthly installments, bearing a fixed interest rate of 2.58% per annum.
+In March 2020 a pledge was registered in the Israel Lands Administration on the contractual lease rights at Unitronics Building, to secure the aforesaid loan. - (3) On March 3, 2019, the Company took two loans from a banking corporation to finance the repayment of Debentures (Series 5) in a total amount of NIS 30 million, as follows: a loan in the amount of NIS 10 million for a period of five years with an early repayment option, with an interest rate of prime plus less than one percent per year, with quarterly principal and interest payments (hereinafter - the "First Loan").
 A loan in the amount of NIS 20 million, a bullet loan for a period of two years, without an early repayment option, at an interest rate of prime plus less than one percent per year with quarterly interest payments (hereinafter - the "Second Loan").